juliaguar/lightening-io/README.md

 ### activation-synthesis theory
 Is called activation-synthesis theory (Hobson)

-It says dreams are just random activation in the brain stem, Which is forwarded to the cortex
+It states that dreams are just random activation in the brain stem, Which are forwarded to the cortex

-Where it is interpreted just like input from our senses would.
+where they are interpreted just like input from our senses would.

 So dreams are basically the interpretation of the random activation patterns